 work included a Black Hawk flight test program to investigate the cause of cracking of an inner

 fuselage panel (Ref.
 35) and participation in a major structural

 integrity flight survey conducted by the Australian Defence Force in collaboration with the United

 States Air Force, with Georgia Tech Research Institute and Sikorsky as main contractors.
 The survey

 was purported to be the most extensive survey of its kind ever performed on a helicopter.
 During the

-time I was head of Helicopter Life Assessment, I was ably assisted by D.C.
+time he was head of Helicopter Life Assessment, he was ably assisted by D.C.
 Lombardo (Domenico) who

 is currently (2020) DSTO's lead specialist in the area.